 Project Scope:

-The project has commenced with an interim data enquiry phase that includes:
+The research outputs of this project comprise 3 phases, firstly an interim data enquiry phase that includes:

 - The performance and impact of current approved transitions and pathways programmes, products, and services employed by schools, kura and tertiary providers to encourage secondary students into tertiary studies related to, or work in, the food and fibre sector.